 —Exectutive Order 13609, "Promoting International Regulatory Competition"

 It's tough to know how seriously to take Executive Orders sometimes.
-Some of them shape US policy for generations, others end up being less momentous then the annual White House Christmas/holiday card.
+Some of them shape US policy for generations, others end up being less momentous than the annual White House Christmas/holiday card.
 It might take years to fully appreciate what you're really looking at, so if you wanted to create a truly massive amount of uncertainty, there's almost nothing better than a vaguely ominous, overly-broad EO.

 In that light, we're distressed and/or pleased to read EO 13609.
 This incredibly broad mandate might create a reasonable forum for noted intellectual Cass Sunstein to fine-tune US regulations in a thoughtful way.
 Or it might give a single political appointee virtual veto authority over the entire Federal apparatus and touch off a global race to the bottom in regulation.
 Applying roughly the same rubric to all Federal regulations (regardless of purpose or impact) is either a key commitment to consistency, or a preemptive surrender of all relevant political high ground.